 Attending the Discover Woolsey class is the first step to becoming a member of Woolsey Baptist Church.
-This class will begin meeting on Sundays at 9:30 am and will meet for several weeks.
+This class will begin meeting on Sundays at 9:30 am and will meet for three weeks.

 Our next class begins Sunday, August 15.

 The person then meets with two pastors for a membership interview.
 This meeting accomplishes two purposes: 1) the individual can ask questions about WBC and 2) the pastors can ask the candidate about his or her understanding of the gospel and salvation.